drehimself/laravel-ecommerce-example/readme.md

 1. In `app/helpers.php` replace `money_format` line with `return '$'.number_format($price / 100, 2);`
 1. In `app/Product.php` replace `money_format` line with `return '$'.number_format($this->price / 100, 2);`
+1. In `config/cart.php` set the `thousand_seperator` to an empty string or you might get a 'non well formed numeric value encountered' error.
+It conflicts with `number_format`.

 ## Starting from a particular point